Aoba-ku, Sendai

 Aoba-ku (青葉区) is one of five wards of Sendai, the largest city in the Tōhoku region of Japan.
 Aoba-ku encompasses 302.278 km² and had a population of 296,551, with 147,622 households as of March 1, 2012.

 Infrastructure

 The Miyagi Prefecture government office and the main city government offices are located there, along with JR Sendai Station, a train station that is surrounded by many types of stores.
 A short walk from the station is the Ichibancho shopping district, a popular destination.
 The outdoor shopping mall is home to countless shops and restaurants, such as McDonald's and kimono stores.
-Eight stations of the Sendai Subway Nanboku Line are also located in this ward.
+Eight stations of the Sendai Subway Namboku Line are also located in this ward.